-The standard FlexNet licensing is complemented by online licenses, which are connected to the users' Trimble Identityuser account to Tekla online services and other Trimble services
+The standard FlexNet licensing is complemented by online licenses, which are connected to the users' Trimble Identityuser account to sign in to both Trimble and Tekla products and online services

 login.
 These are used for special configurations of Tekla Structures , such as the Partner and Learning configurations, and some additional features, such as Tekla Model Sharingcloud service for collaboration and for storing and sharing a model

 Tekla Model Sharing is one of the Tekla Online services.

 .
 For more information about licensing Tekla Structures Learning Edition, visit the Tekla Campus site.